HarshithaVutti/Single-cycle-MIPS-/README.md

 # Single-cycle-MIPS
-Sure ✅ — here’s the *exact, ready-to-copy* README.md file content for your GitHub MIPS project.
-You can copy everything below (from # MIPS 32-bit Processor Project to the end) directly into your README.md file.

 ---

-# MIPS 32-bit Processor Project

-## 📘 Overview

 This project implements a simplified *32-bit MIPS single-cycle processor* using Verilog HDL.
 The processor is capable of executing a small subset of MIPS instructions such as *ADD, **SUB, **AND, **LW, **SW, **BEQ, and **ADDI*.
 The design was developed and simulated using *Vivado* and follows the classical single-cycle MIPS architecture structure.